redbear/Duo/docs/firmware_architecture_overview.md

 System part 2 ranges from internal flash address **`0x08040000`** to **`0x080BFFFF`**, the size of which is up to 512 KB.
 It is the mayor part of the Particle system firmware, which implements all of the Hardware Abstract Layer functions, including internal peripherals, WiFi, BLE and etc. They can be invoked by user application in the way of dynalibs.

-It is the core of Particle firmware which initialises the platform and runs the FreeRTOS real-time operating system.
-It is responsible for dealing with system events, OTA updating firmware and user application, configuring Wi-Fi credentials and invoking the `setup()` and `loop()` functions in the user application.
+The system part 2 is the core of the Particle firmware.
+It initialises the platform and runs the FreeRTOS real-time operating system.
+It is responsible for dealing with system events, OTA updating firmware and user application, configuring Wi-Fi credentials and calling the `setup()` and `loop()` functions in the user application.

 The partition 2 firmware has a copy of bootloader, if it found the bootloader version is lower than the copy, then it will update the bootloader automatically.